 The following information is provided as required by the U.S. Department of Education to comply with reporting requirements under the CARES Act.
 This is the University’s updated report in compliance with the requirement to provide updates every 45 days.

-1. Corban University has signed and returned the Department of Education’s Certification and Agreement to access the federal CARES act funding for higher education institutions.
-Corban will use 50% of the funds received to provide emergency financial aid to students.
+Corban University has signed and returned the Department of Education’s Certification and Agreement to access the federal CARES act funding for higher education institutions.

-3. As of November 12, 2020, the University has not drawn any of the available funds from our federal account.
-The total number of students who have received an Emergency Financial Aid Grant under Section 18004(a)(1) of the CARES Act stands at 121 and will continue until the funds are spent or September 30, 2022, whichever comes first.
+As of December 31, 2021, the total number of students who have received an Emergency Financial Aid Grant under Section 18004(a)(1) of the CARES Act stands at 454 and will continue until the funds are spent or September 30, 2022, whichever comes first.